 Your doctor usually diagnoses the condition after a physical exam.
 A varicocele can’t always be felt or seen when you’re lying down.
 Your doctor will most likely examine your testicles while you’re standing up and lying down.

 Your doctor may need to perform a scrotal ultrasound.
 This helps measure the spermatic veins and allows your doctor to get a detailed, accurate picture of the condition.

 Once the varicocele is diagnosed, your doctor will classify it with one of three clinical grades.
 They’re labeled grades 1 through 3, according to the size of the lump in your testicle.
 Grade 1 is the smallest and grade 3 the largest.

 It’s not always necessary to treat a varicocele.
-However, you may want to consider treatment if:
+However, you may want to consider treatment if the varicocele:

 - causes pain